pfrazee/ssbmail/README.md

 #### Verifications

-It'd be useful if we could bind users' MX identities to other non-web accounts, by sharing proofs of key-ownership through them.
+It'd be useful if we could bind users' SSBMail identities to other non-web accounts, by sharing proofs of key-ownership through them.
 This would improve the confidence in user identities.

 For instance, you might assert, "I am bob@gmail.com," by publishing the claim on your log.
 You'd send that log entry's JSON (which includes your signature) to Alice via bob@gmail.com.
-Alice would input this proof into MX; Alice would confirm she received it from bob@gmail.com, and MX would confirm the message matches your log.
+Alice would input this proof into SSBMail; Alice would confirm she received it from bob@gmail.com, and SSBMail would confirm the message matches your log.

-Afterward, MX would publish a verification-message on Alice's log, saying that she confirmed your identity.
+Afterward, SSBMail would publish a verification-message on Alice's log, saying that she confirmed your identity.
 Alice's followers would add that verification to their evaluation of your account.

 #### User directories